brucelike/image_colorization/README.md

 -- the performance is the average loss which can evalaute the pixel level percision
 ## Parameter config

 -- set your hyparameters in config.py e.g. train_folder, val_folder, epoch, batch size etc.

 -- set the temprature parameter T in *config.py*

 ## Training
+--run `python train.py --model 'Your model name' % we have two options :'basic', 'unet'

---run `python train.py` embeded the train and validate process
+-- embeded the train and validate process
+--

 ## inference
 --run `python inference.py --image 'Your test image path'` to get the colorized image